w3c/ttml2/ttml2/spec/README.txt

-To build TTML2 spec, make sure ant is installed.
+To build TTML2 spec, you need to have Apache ant installed.

 Make sure the following are included in your .hgrc as well as whatever else you need to make hg go, like your username in [ui], w3c authentication in [auth], proxy in [http_proxy] if you need it, etc: